Jasper Tudor 1431-1495 Biography

-Jasper Tudor was the uncle of King Henry VII and played an important role in aiding his accession to the throne and the founding of the Tudor dynasty.
+Jasper Tudor was the son of Catherine of Valois and Owen Tudor and the uncle of King Henry VII.
+He played an important role in aiding Henry’s accession to the throne and the founding of the Tudor dynasty.

 Jasper Tudor